 Join a Network of Institutions Committed to Fostering Civic Engagement

-To inquire about bringing Vote Everywhere to your school, click here.
-Interested students should provide the contact information of a potential staff or faculty sponsor, called a Campus Champion.
-To view our current campus partners, click here.
+To inquire about bringing Andrew Goodman Vote Everywhere to your school, click here.
+Interested students should provide the contact information of a potential staff or faculty sponsor, called an Andrew Goodman Campus Champion.
+To view our current Andrew Goodman Campus Teams, click here.

 |Influx of resources||

 |Training and support for your students||

 |Network of peer institutions||

 Are you really nonpartisan?

 Yes, we’re staunchly nonpartisan.
 Andrew Goodman Ambassadors are expected to serve the interests of their campus community — regardless of party affiliation.
 Our students bridge the party divide, uniting all students.
 Democracy works best when everyone is at the table.

 We’re experts in the field of campus voter engagement and organizing, and we use time-tested and research-backed structures to develop and administer the program.
 We work hands-on with college students and higher education professionals to develop powerful relationships, and we utilize their feedback to constantly improve the program.
 Andrew Goodman Vote Everywhere is unique because we are, by design, best able to promote long-term change on campuses.
 This is our platform: